wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 It is not the purpose of Miracles to induce belief.
 :::
 ::: tab Commentary
 …they must first *decide* to accept God’s word.
 Demanding an external sign as proof of God is really believing in magic, since we must instead choose the miracle that reflects ourinternal shift. … Thus Jesus taught elsewhere, “Why does this generation demand a sign?
 I tell you solemnly, no sign shall be given to this generation” (*Mark* 8:12).
 No sign will be given because it would not be the loving or helpful thing to do, reïnforcing, as it where, the belief in magic which ultimately reïnforces the belief in separation.
-(Wapnick, FAJ, p.
+(Wapnick, F.A.J., p.
 236–237.)
 :::
 ::::

-<a name="T-1.I.11"></a>11.&emsp;Prayer is the medium of miracles. ^2^It is a means of communication of the creäted with the Creätor. ^3^Through prayer love is received, and through miracles love is expressed.
+<a name="T-1.I.11"></a>11.&emsp;Prayer is the medium of miracles. ^2^It is a means of communication of the created with the Creator. ^3^Through prayer love is received, and through miracles love is expressed.

 ::::tabs
 ::: tab Expanded
-Prayer is the medium of miracles. ^2^It [prayer] is a means of communication of the creäted with the Creätor. ^3^Through prayer love is received, and through miracles love is expressed.
+Prayer is the medium of miracles. ^2^It [prayer] is a means of communication of the created with the Creator. ^3^Through prayer love is received, and through miracles love is expressed.
 :::
 ::: tab Substituted
-Prayer is the medium of miracles. ^2^Prayer is a means of communication of the creäted with the Creätor. ^3^Through prayer love is received, and through miracles love is expressed.
+Prayer is the medium of miracles. ^2^Prayer is a means of communication of the created with the Creator. ^3^Through prayer love is received, and through miracles love is expressed.
 :::
 ::: tab Simplified
 Communication with God is through prayer.
 Love is received from prayer.
 Love is expressed by miracles.
 :::
 ::::

-<a name="T-1.I.12"></a>12.&emsp;Miracles are thoughts. ^2^Thoughts can represent the lower or bodily level of experience, or the higher or spiritual level of experience. ^3^One makes the physical, and the other creätes the spiritual.
+<a name="T-1.I.12"></a>12.&emsp;Miracles are thoughts. ^2^Thoughts can represent the lower or bodily level of experience, or the higher or spiritual level of experience. ^3^One makes the physical, and the other creates the spiritual.

 ::::tabs
 ::: tab Expanded
-Miracles are thoughts. ^2^Thoughts can represent the lower or bodily level of experience, or the higher or spiritual level of experience. ^3^One [the lower level of experience] makes the physical, and the other [spiritual level of experience] creätes the spiritual.
+Miracles are thoughts. ^2^Thoughts can represent the lower or bodily level of experience, or the higher or spiritual level of experience. ^3^One [the lower level of experience] makes the physical, and the other [spiritual level of experience] creates the spiritual.
 :::
 ::: tab Substituted
-Miracles are thoughts. ^2^Thoughts can represent the lower or bodily level of experience, or the higher or spiritual level of experience. ^3^The lower level of experience makes the physical, and the the higher level of experience creätes the spiritual.
+Miracles are thoughts. ^2^Thoughts can represent the lower or bodily level of experience, or the higher or spiritual level of experience. ^3^The lower level of experience makes the physical, and the the higher level of experience creates the spiritual.
 :::
 ::: tab Simplified
 Miracles are thoughts.
 Thoughts can represent a bodily level of experience and make the physical.
 Thoughts can represent a spiritual level of experience and make the spiritual.